 1. Appreciative Inquiry as a PAR framework

 AI could serve as a stage framework, as an alternative to PAO’s original stages framework.
-Just like in PAO, you choose different mixed methods within each “D” that you can find on the 7Senses website, in the (Appreciative Inquiry) literature or other sectors, to go through each AI stage.
+Just like in PAO, you choose different mixed methods within each “D” that you can find on our website, in the (Appreciative Inquiry) literature or other sectors, to go through each AI stage.
 The advantage is that the stages are easier to communicate to participants and that they can be more easily remembered, because all stages start with a “D”.

 2. Appreciative Inquiry as a PAR method